-FIRST AMENDED COMPLAINT AND JURY DEMAND
+COMPLAINT AND JURY DEMAND

-Plaintiff, Abby Martin, files this Complaint against Defendants Chancellor Wrigley of the Board of Regents of the University System of Georgia and President Marrero, Bonnie Overstreet, Michel Blitch, and Sandra Lensch of Georgia Southern University, which conditioned an invitation to speak at an academic conference on the Plaintiff agreeing in writing to abandon her First Amendment-protected journalism about and political advocacy for the rights of Palestinians and cease engaging in a boycott of Israel.
-Defendants conditioned Plaintiff's invitation with compelled speech that Plaintiff was required to sign rejecting and disavowing participation in the inherently expressive activity of a political boycott of Israel.
+Plaintiff Abby Martin files this Complaint against Defendants Chancellor Wrigley of the Board of Regents of the University System of Georgia and President Marrero of Georgia Southern University, which conditioned an invitation to speak at an academic conference on the Plaintiff agreeing in writing to abandon her First Amendment-protected journalism about and political advocacy for the rights of Palestinians.
 The Complaint alleges violations of the First and Fourteenth Amendments to the United States Constitution under 42 U.S.C. § 1983.